aredotna/arena-php/README.md

 $arena = new Arena();
 ```

-Optional: To authenticate your application (with your personal access token), open config.php (in the /lib folder) and set your auth token:
+*Optional*: To authenticate your application (with your personal access token), open config.php (in the /lib folder) and set your auth token:
 ```
 $config['auth_token'] = 'YOUR AUTH TOKEN HERE'
 ```